List of Gotham (franchise) characters: Lelia

-Introduced in Season 5
+Introduced in season 5

 Nyssa al Ghul / Theresa Walker

 Nyssa al Ghul / Theresa Walker (portrayed by Jaime Murray) is the daughter of Ra's al Ghul.
 She emerges as Jim Gordon's principal nemesis in the season, who comes to Gotham harbouring a dark secret about her past.
-Theresa Walker sent Delta Force into Gotham City to reclaim it from the criminals and also manipulated Hugo Strange into putting a control chip in Riddler and Leslie Thompkins' brains.
+Theresa Walker sent Delta Force into Gotham City to reclaim it from the criminals and also manipulated Hugo Strange into putting a control chip in Riddler and Lee Thompkins' brains.
 After the broadcast of her ordering Riddler to use an RPG on Haven, Walker appeared in Gotham City and found Eduardo impaled but still alive on a bar.
 She provides him with a special mask as she plans to have Hugo Strange fix him up.

 After Hugo Strange was done with the experiment that turned Eduardo into Bane and led in the capture of Jim Gordon, Bruce Wayne, and General Wade, Nyssa had Bane beat up Gordon in order to get Bruce to say the name of a certain person she knows.
 When he finally knows what Walker is talking about and quotes Ra's al Ghul, Walker introduces herself as his daughter Nyssa.
 While Gordon is taken away for Hugo Strange to work on, Nyssa states that she is going to take advantage of Special Order 386 (an order to reduce a city to rubble if it is irretrievably lost) to make Bruce suffer.
 Nyssa then heads out to target Barbara Kean due to her hand in her father's death.
 After Bane failed to catch Barbara, Nyssa headed to the Sirens and killed the female League of Assassins members present.
-Nyssa then knocked out Leslie Thompkins and proceeded to introduce herself to Barbara while rubbing her hand on her newborn child.
+Nyssa then knocked out Lee Thompkins and proceeded to introduce herself to Barbara while rubbing her hand on her newborn child.

 When Gordon confronts Nyssa at City Hall during Special Order 386, both of them fight each other until Barbara stabbed her.
 Nyssa ordered General Wade to activate the fail-safe that results in General Wade's suicide as Nyssa escapes.
 She makes off in Penguin and Riddler's submarine with Penguin's dog Edward still inside.